Riimu/Kit-BaseConversion/README.md

 echo $converter->convert('0.A7') .
 PHP_EOL; // Outputs '0.101100101010000110'
 ```

+Note that precision parameter is ignored if the number is converted using
+replacement logic as this always yields accurate reults.
+Additionaly, if the
+number can be accurately represented using less digits than the indicated
+precision, the resulting number will only have the necessary digits.

 ### Case sensitivity ###

 The general rule of this number conversion library is to act in case insensitive
 manner whenever possible.
 For example, if the base 36 is used, it will be case
-insensitive, because it only contains the digits 0-9A-Z, so the case of the
+insensitive, because it only contains the digits 0-9A-Z, thus making the
-digits does not matter.
+letter case irrelevant.
 However, If base 64 was used instead, the digits would
-be case sensitive, because A and a have different value.
+be case sensitive, because the digits 'A' and 'a' would have different values.

 ### Number Bases ###